ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-02-25-fitting-the-wooden-ceiling.md

 ![Board with grooves on both sides](/assets/images/IMG_4120.jpg)

-By placing the board with the two grooves into the center, I could place the first board in the center.
-Adding the remaining boards towards both sides separately resulted in a nice symmetric look.
+By placing the board with the two grooves into the center, I could add the remaining boards towards both sides in parallel which resulted in a nice symmetric look.

 ![Boards aligned to the center](/assets/images/IMG_4141.jpg)